FDA Approves First Absorbable Stent For Treatment of CAD

 The approval of the stent is based on the results of the ABSORB clinical trials, which examined the efficacy and non-inferiority of the Absorb GT1 BVS compared to metal stents.
 An advisory panel to the FDA recommended approval of the stent system in March 2016.

 Read the FDA's announcement.

-Clinical Topics: Acute Coronary Syndromes, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Nuclear Imaging

 Keywords: Arteries, Coronary Artery Disease, Platinum, Polyesters, Stents, United States Food and Drug Administration, Angiography, Acute Coronary Syndrome, Heart Valve Diseases